Vladimir Putin 2018 presidential campaign: People

 On 10 January 2018, Putin's election headquarters held its first organizational meeting.
 Putin was present and announced the leaders of the headquarters: head of Kamaz Sergey Kogogin; head of Sirius center for gifted children Yelena Shmelyova; and CEO of Rogachev National Medical Research Center for Pediatric Oncology Alexander Rumyantsev.

-The chief of staff is Andrey Yarin.
+The chief of staff was Andrey Yarin.

-The press secretary of the headquarters will be the journalist Andrey Kondrashov.
+The press secretary of the headquarters was the journalist Andrey Kondrashov.

 Potential Prime Ministers

 According to Russian law, after the inauguration of the elected President of Russia, the incumbent Prime Minister is obliged to resign, and the President has to appoint a new head of government, or re-assign the current one.

 According to political analysts, the Prime Minister appointed during the fourth and last term of Putin will most likely be his successor as President in 2024.

-Various media outlets called the possible candidates for the post of head of government, this is: First Deputy Prime Minister Igor Shuvalov, Deputy Prime Ministers Sergei Prikhodko, Arkady Dvorkovich, Yury Trutnev and Olga Golodets, Ministry of Labour and Social Affairs Maxim Topilin, Minister of Health Veronika Skvortsova, Kremlin Chief of Staff Anton Vaino, Kremlin First Deputy Chief of Staff (Prime Minister during the presidency of Boris Yeltsin) Sergey Kiriyenko, Economic Presidential Assistant Andrey Belousov, the former Minister of Finance Alexei Kudrin, Minister of Economic Development Maxim Oreshkin, Minister of Industry and Trade Denis Manturov, the head of Federal Agency for State Property Management Dmitry Pristanskov, Minister of Energy Alexander Novak, Chairman and CEO of Sberbank Herman Gref, CEO of Gazprom Alexey Miller, CEO of Rostec Sergey Chemezov, Chairwoman of the Federation Council Valentina Matviyenko, Chairwoman of the Central Bank Elvira Nabiullina, Head of the Account Chamber Tatyana Golikova or former Governor of Tula Oblast Vladimir Gruzdev.

-In addition, one of the main contenders is current Prime Minister Dmitry Medvedev, despite the fact that his popularity has declined in 2017 as the result of a corruption scandal, although he still remains the second most popular politician in Russia after Putin.
-Some political technologists call his chances of remaining in office close to 100 percent.
+In addition, one of the main contenders was the incumbent Prime Minister Dmitry Medvedev, despite the fact that his popularity has declined in 2017 as the result of a corruption scandal, although he still remained the second most popular politician in Russia after Putin.
+Some political technologists called his chances of remaining in office close to 100 percent.

 Shortlist

-In the shortlist of potential candidates for Prime Minister in case of victory of Vladimir Putin, various media, citing its sources include the following people:
+In the shortlist of potential candidates for Prime Minister in case of victory of Vladimir Putin, various media, citing its sources included the following people: